Hubs-Foundation/hubs/doc/creating-networked-interactables.md

   onSpawnIframe = () => {
     const entity = document.createElement("a-entity");
     entity.setAttribute("offset-relative-to", { target: "#avatar-pov-node", offset: { x: 0, y: 0, z: -1.5 } });
-    entity.setAttribute("geometry", "primitive: box; width: 1; height: 1; depth: 1");
+    entity.setAttribute("geometry", { primitive: "box", width: 1, height: 1, depth: 1 });
-    entity.setAttribute("material", "color: red");
+    entity.setAttribute("material", { color: "red" });
 +    entity.setAttribute("class", "interactable"); // This makes the object targetable by the cursor-targetting-system
 +    entity.setAttribute("is-remote-hover-target", ""); // This makes the object hoverable in the interaction system
-    this.scene.appendChild(entity);
++    entity.setAttribute("tags", { isHandCollisionTarget: true }); // This makes the object hoverable by your hands in VR
++    entity.setAttribute("body-helper", { type: TYPE.KINEMATIC }); // This registers a kinematic body with the physics system so you we can detect collisions with your hands this.scene.appendChild(entity);
   }
 }
 ```

-After you add these two attributes we should be able to hover over the cube and our cursor should change.
-At this point, the `interaction` system will have the held object state set for the cursor (`scene.systems.interaction.state.rightRemote.hovered`).
-You can't grab or move it yet, interactables don't have to be grabbable.
+After you add these attributes we should be able to hover over the cube and our cursor should change.
+At this point, the `interaction` system will have the held object state set for the cursor (`scene.systems.interaction.state.rightRemote.hovered`) or other interactor (left hand, right hand, left cursor), but you can't grab or move it yet.

 ## Step 5: Display the hover effect